-- your business income or loss is derived inside and outside Illinois; - all of your business income or loss is derived outside Illinois; or - you have income or loss to report on Lines 24, 25, 32, or 33.
+- your business income or loss is derived inside and outside Illinois; - all of your business income or loss is derived outside Illinois; or

+• you have income or loss to report on Lines 24, 25, 32, or 33.
 Follow specific instructions below for Lines 28 through 30.

-Note If you are an insurance company, financial organization, sales company, transportation company, or federally regulated exchange, check the appropriate box or boxes in Step 1, Line G (insurance company, financial organization, sales, transportation company, or federally regulated exchange) and see "Apportionment Formulas" in these instructions.
+Note ■ If you are an insurance company, financial organization, sales company, transportation company, or federally regulated exchange, check the appropriate box or boxes in Step 1, Line G (insurance company, financial organization, sales, transportation company, or federally regulated exchange) and see "Apportionment Formulas" in these instructions.

-For the partnership in you are a partner engaged in a unitary business with your partnership, you must include your distributive share of the "everywhere" and "Illinois" sales factors from the partnership in your "everywhere" and "Illinois" sales factors.
+For the importance of the section 100.3380(d).
+If you are a partner engaged in a unitary business with your partnership, you must include your distributive share of the "everywhere" and "Illinois" sales factors from the partnership in your "everywhere" and "Illinois" sales factors.
 For more information, see Illinois Income Tax Regulations, Section 100.3380(d).